Year of the Five Emperors

-The Year of the Five Emperors was AD 193, in which five men claimed the title of Roman emperor: Pertinax, Didius Julianus, Pescennius Niger, Clodius Albinus, and Septimius Severus.
+The Year of the Five Emperors refers to AD 193, in which five men claimed the title of Roman emperor: Pertinax, Didius Julianus, Pescennius Niger, Clodius Albinus, and Septimius Severus.
 This year started a period of civil war when multiple rulers vied for the chance to become emperor.

 The political unrest began with the murder of Emperor Commodus on New Year's Eve 192.
 Once Commodus was assassinated, Pertinax was named emperor, but immediately aroused opposition in the Praetorian Guard when he attempted to initiate reforms.
 They then plotted his assassination, and Pertinax was killed while trying to reason with the mutineers.
 He had only been emperor for three months.
 Didius Julianus, who purchased the title from the Praetorian Guard, succeeded Pertinax, but was ousted by Septimius Severus and executed on 1 June.
 Severus was declared Caesar by the Senate, but Pescennius Niger was hostile so he declared himself emperor.

 This started the civil war between Niger and Severus; both gathered troops and fought throughout the territory of the empire.
 Due to this war, Severus allowed Clodius Albinus, whom he suspected of being a threat, to be co-Caesar so that Severus did not have to preoccupy himself with imperial governance.
 This move allowed him to concentrate on waging the war against Niger.
-After Severus defeated Niger at the battle of Issus in 194, he turned on Albinus and defeated him at the battle of Lugdunum in 197.
+After Severus defeated Niger at the Battle of Issus in 194, he turned on Albinus and defeated him at the Battle of Lugdunum in 197.

 Most historians count Severus and Albinus as two emperors, though they ruled simultaneously.
 The Severan dynasty was created out of the chaos of AD 193.

 History

 Fall of Commodus

-Commodus' sanity began to unravel after the death of his close associate, Cleander.
+Commodus' sanity began to unravel after the death of his close associate, Saoterus.
 This triggered a series of summary executions of members of the aristocracy.
 He began removing himself from his identity as ruler ideologically by resuming his birth name instead of keeping the names that his father gave him when he succeeded to imperial rule.
 His behavior decayed further as he became more paranoid.
 He carried out a particularly large massacre in Rome during New Year's Eve AD 192, so that he could become the sole consul.
 Three nobles, Eclectus, Marcia, and Laetus, fearing that they would be targeted, had Commodus strangled before he could do so.
 The assassins then named Pertinax the new Caesar.

 The identity of the person who planned the murder of Commodus is still a debated topic.
 Some sources name Pertinax as the mastermind of the assassination because he obtained imperial rule once Commodus was killed.
 However, the accusations against Pertinax appear to have come from his enemies, an effort to damage his reputation; in reality, these accusers appear not to have known who masterminded the assassination.